NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 # Overview {#overview}

+Dry-run DNSSEC builds upon three previous experiences namely DMARC [@!RFC7489], Root Key Trust Anchor Sentinel [@!RFC8509] and Signaling Trust Anchor Knowledge [@!RFC8145].
+The former enabled email operators to verify their configuration with real email servers by getting DMARC reports and understanding the impact on email delivery their configuration would have before committing to enable DMARC.
+Experience with the latter two showed that with only a small, up to date resolver population, the signaling is already quite substantial.

 Dry-run DNSSEC offers zone operators the means to test newly signed zones and a turn-key action to conclude testing and commit to the tested DNSSEC records.
 Operators that want to use dry-run DNSSEC SHOULD support [@!RFC9567] and have a reporting agent in place to receive the error reports.

-The only change from normal operations when signining a zone with dry-run DNSSEC is to not publish the real DS record on the parent but publish the dry-run DS record instead.
+The only change from normal operations when signing a zone with dry-run DNSSEC is to not publish the real DS record on the parent but publish the dry-run DS record instead.
 See (#signaling) for more information on the dry-run DS record itself, and